SmarterApp/TDS_TeacherHandScoringSystem/README.md

 ###1) System and Integration Testing -
 The Teacher Hand Scoring System has not undergone a complete system testing or integration testing with the Test Integration System, System and integration testing will be complete (with the features identified above) as of the 02/23/2015 release.

+## Release Notes
+### 3/11/2015
+*   Added ART_API returned  entities to cache,Modified the newtonsoft.json version in all the places
+*  Dependent Items
+*  Various Bug Fixes
+*  Stored procedure changes for some bug fixes
+* Removed some unnecessary code,  removing district and school from table